18F/handbook/_pages/how-we-work/tools/github.md

 GitHub is a closed-source platform for [open-source](https://github.com/18F/open-source-policy) communities.
 It allows us to collaborate on documentation and code, both internally and with a broader audience.

-GSA IT has staff that manage GSA's GitHub org.
-See more information about that in [the GSA GitHub documentation](https://github.com/GSA/GitHub-Administration#requesting-access-to-the-gsa-organization).

 ## Setup

 GitHub is a web application, and you may be able to do all of your work within the [github.com](https://github.com) website.
 Optionally, you may also install the GitHub [desktop application](https://desktop.github.com/).